ksprajwalgowda/problem-1/README.md

 In Sample Case #1, notice that A and B can be the same.
 The only other possible answers are 1 3 and 3 1.

-# problem 3
+# Problem 3

 to find whether it is anagram or not

-#Hamiltonian and Lagrangian
+# Hamiltonian and Lagrangian

 Students have become secret admirers of SEGP.
 They find the course exciting and the professors amusing.
 After a superb Mid Semester examination, it’s now time for the